CantCodeYet/RandomPhraseGenerator/README.md

 # RandomPhraseGenerator

-This is jus a little script that I wrote that generates random english phrases.
+This is just a little script that I wrote that generates random English phrases.
 I stole most of the code, like a real programmer.

 Sources: